noodlapp/noodl-docs/docs/getting-started/workflow.md

 ## Collaboration

 Finally, as your application grows, you'll want to collaborate with colleagues and friends.
-Thankfully, Noodl offers a robust collaboration system with built-in version control.
+Thankfully, Noodl is compatible with version control through Git and will give you a built in Version Control panel after the Project Folder has been pushed to a repo at your preferred Git provider.
 You can collaborate on a project, work on your individual branches, and merge changes.
 We aim to incorporate powerful concepts from the software development world into Noodl to ensure you never encounter any limitations.

 <div className="ndl-image-with-background">